 Before proceeding, be sure to review Interface Asset general concepts.

-NOTE: You must own Premier or Enterprise plan to incorporate custom-built interface assets (IAs).
-Essential plan based Composer can open, run and edit experiences containing custom-built interface assets but cannot save any changes to those experiences unless the custom interface assets are removed.
-The ability to add custom IAs and save changes to those experiences is a feature exclusive to Premier and Enterprise plans.
+NOTE: You must possess a Platform Premier or Enterprise plan to work with custom-built interface assets (IAs).
+A Platform Essential Composer can open, run, and edit experiences containing custom-built interface assets but cannot save any changes to those experiences unless the custom interface assets are removed.
+The ability to add custom IAs and save changes to those experiences is a feature exclusive to Platform Premier and Platform Enterprise.

 This article is about custom-built interface assets.
 For more about working with Intuiface's out-of-the-box support for Excel, see this article.